Thomas W. Hungerford

 Died at Light Morning on May 25th, 2000

-This is the second part of a story about Tom’s unusual life.
+This is Part 2 of the story about Tom’s unusual life, which begins here.

-The final portion of the story will be posted in two weeks,
+The final portion of the story is posted here.

 Choosing Light Morning